dbactual/thomaspaine-www/content/works/to-his-excellency-george-washington-september-21-1783.md

    I have ever been dumb on everything which might touch national honor so I mean ever to continue so.

-   Wishing you, Sir, the happy enjoyment of peace and every public
+   Wishing you, Sir, the happy enjoyment of Peace and every public and private felicity, I remain Your Excellency's much obliged and obt hmble servt

-   THOMAS PAINE.

-   Col. Kirkbride at whose house I am, desires me to present you his respectful compliments.
+   THOS: PAINE